prxssh/shard/README.md

 Shard is a lightweight MapReduce implementation that lets you write distributed data processing applications with minimal boilerplate.
 Define your `Map` and `Reduce` functions, and Shard handles the rest—task scheduling, data partitioning, worker coordination, and fault tolerance.

+> This is an educational implementation for learning distributed systems concepts.
+For production workloads, consider mature frameworks like Apache Hadoop or Apache Spark.

 **Key Features:**
 - Simple API - Write only Map and Reduce functions
 - Automatic data partitioning across M map tasks and R reduce partitions